 - 3. Club member and equipment: - A. Personal appearance of the club member: neat, clean, well groomed, attentive, courteous, and in appropriate attire as described in each division.
 An SEI or SEI/ASTM approved equestrian helmet with fastened chin harness is required in all divisions. - B. Equipment is to be clean and properly adjusted: - (1) Hunter: Hunter bridle or halter. - (2) Western: Halters only.
 Fancy halters shall not be given preference over good working halters. - (3) Ranch and Speed Events: Halters only.
 Halters and leads may be rope, nylon, or plain leather (no silver).
-Lead ropes may not have chain. - (4) Lead shank/bridle reins must be carried in both hands at all times and the lead shank/bridle reins must not be wrapped around either hand.
+Lead ropes may not have chain.
+Nose bands may not be made of rawhide or be inflexible (like a bosal).
+Please reference the two illegal halter/nosebands to the right. - (4) Lead shank/bridle reins must be carried in both hands at all times and the lead shank/bridle reins must not be wrapped around either hand.
 It is acceptable to either figure-8 or loose coil the excess lead shank/bridle reins in the left hand. - (5) When showing with halter and lead with a chain, the chain may be under the horse's chin, or passed through the bottom, center ring of the halter and folded back on itself.
 No chain may be in the horse's mouth or over the nose. - (6) No whips, crops, or bats are permitted. - 4.
 Horse (fitting and grooming): - A. Animal care is of top priority for the Florida 4-H horse program and will be evaluated in these classes via body condition score and soundness check.
 Any animal severely under or overweight will be penalized.
 Horses that are severely lame will be disqualified.
 These rules will be enforced at the judge's discretion and only in extreme circumstances.